msalibian/Fast-tau/README.md

     ## [1] 5.026227

 showing that the tau-estimator produces better predictions for the majority of the data.
 This phenomenon is observed when you repeat the above experiment using different 10-fold partitions.
 Below are the boxplots of the trimmed mean squared prediction errors obtained with 10 runs of the above experiment: ![](README_files/figure-markdown_github/CV2-1.png)

+The higher efficiency and comparable robustness properties of the tau-estimator over the S-estimator can be verified comparing the plot above with its counterpart for the S-estimator [here](https://github.com/msalibian/Fast-S).